 Free School Meals and Clothing Grants

-If you are in receipt of Income Support, Income-Based Job Seeker’s Allowance, Income related Employment Support Allowance, Universal Credit (provided your earned income is less than £7,400 a year after tax and not including any benefits you get), support under Part VI of the Immigration and Asylum Act 1999, the guaranteed element of State Pension Credit, Child Tax Credit (provided you are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190 or Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit you will be eligible for Free School Meals.
+If you are in receipt of Income Support, Income-Based Job Seeker’s Allowance, Income related Employment and Support Allowance, Universal Credit (provided your household income is less than £7,400 a year after tax and not including any benefits you get), support under Part VI of the Immigration and Asylum Act 1999, the guaranteed element of State Pension Credit, Child Tax Credit (provided you are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190 or Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit you will be eligible for Free School Meals.

 Free School Meals could save you up to £437 per year for each child.

 By applying for Free School Meals you could also trigger additional resources for your children’s school through the Pupil Premium.
 For every child registered, and entitled, the school gets £1,345 to help children from lower income families.